gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 - Many programming giants, like Linus Torvalds, quickly came to a similar conclusion, and the latter banned the use of C++ in the Linux kernel.
 - Even the creator of Java later admitted that adding classes was a mistake.

 However, there were those who gained incredible popularity by describing the principles and patterns of OOP.
-One of the most famous programmers, who is also an exceptionally poor coder, is Robert Martin with his SOLID principles and the book *Clean Code*.
+One of the most famous programmers, who is also an exceptionally poor coder, is Robert Martin with his SOLID OOP principles and the book *Clean Code*.
 [In this article](https://habr.com/ru/articles/875426/), you can evaluate how bad "clean" code by this "guru" of Java looks compared to a simple function in TypeScript and draw clear conclusions.

 ### Why Is It So Popular?